conversationai/wikidetox/wikiconv/README.md

 ## Visualization of the English Dataset

-Play with our [visualization of the English Dataset](http://conv-view.wikidetox-viz.appspot.com/) with the support from [Perspective API](https://www.perspectiveapi.com/), you can now browse the comments posted to Wikipedia by Toxicity.
+You can play with our [visualization of the English Dataset](http://conv-view.wikidetox-viz.appspot.com/).
+This data has been scored by the [Perspective API](https://www.perspectiveapi.com/) so you can now browse the comments by Toxicity.
-Click on the comment and you can find the whole conversation with it, click on the link you'll be directed to the revision when this comment was posted.
+Click on the comment to see the whole conversation in which it occurs; click on the link to be directed to the revision when this comment was posted.
 You can also search comments by page or user.

-*If there's any comment you found containing personal information (PII), please do not hesitate contacting us at yiqing(dot)cs(dot)cornell(dot)edu.*
+*If you find a comment that contains personal information, please contacting us at yiqing(dot)cs(dot)cornell(dot)edu and we will notify Wikipedia, as well as remove it from this dataset.*

 This system is still under development, any suggestions are welcome!